 d.
 Select Delete Files under Temporary Internet Files.

 e.
-In the Delete Files dialog box, click to select the Delete all offline content check box.
+In the Delete Files dialogue box, click to select the Delete all offline content check box.

 Select OK two times.